 Why California BMW Owners Should Choose Stern Law

 The founder of Stern Law, Kenneth Stern, has stood up for families harmed financially and physically for more than three decades.
 As Co-lead counsel, he’s helping over 12,000 owners of Focus and Fiesta vehicles avoid a convoluted and, in our opinion, unhelpful class action settlement, Stern Law has since turned its attention to helping owners of diesel vehicles harmed by emission cheating.
 Working alongside leading attorneys in California with significant experience in the lemon and auto litigation arena, Stern Law is focused on getting owners everything they deserve.
 Further, by charging nothing out-of-pocket or up-front, our firm allows owners to rest assured they will be able to control their own claim with no financial hardship.
-We encourage you to learn more about our firm or see how we are helping Ford Super Duty, Dodge Ram and Jeep Grand Cherokee owners with similar emissions issues, and Nissan owners with their own transmission issues by clicking here.
+We encourage you to learn more about our firm or see how we have helped and are helping owners with similar emissions issues, and Nissan owners with their own transmission issues by clicking here.

 Ready to get your California BMW emission claim started?
 Fill out a claim form today and our firm will get to work building your case and preparing it for litigation.
 By working with thousands of other owners, our firm can show BMW just how serious you take this issue and pursue all of the financial compensation you are legally entitled to.
 Questions?
 Send us a note or call us at (844) 808-7529 today!